-During the past ten years, Gettysburg had been under siege by casinos, potential development plans within park boundaries, suburban sprawl surrounding the town, and a diminished historic importance to generations to come if these projects are not stopped.
-Even though some of these have been halted, the fight has not stopped.
+During the past ten years, Gettysburg had been under siege by casinos, potential big box development plans within park boundaries, suburban sprawl surrounding the town, and a diminished historic importance to generations to come if these projects are not stopped.
+Now a third casino project, to be located three miles south of the Gettysburg National Military Park is upon us.
+The fight has not stopped.
+It, in 2017, must be joined again to halt this change to the Gettysburg history landscape.
 Help in the battle to continue preserving the historic charm of Gettysburg for future generations.
 Photo above: Battle of Gettysburg, Camp Letterman hospital complex tents, August 1863.
 Courtesy Library of Congress.

 - Big Box